CivicActions/ssp-toolkit/docs/controls/SI.md

 ##### CivicActions

-The Configuration Management process, remote log gathering and SELinux MAC protects information obtained from intrusion-monitoring tools from unauthorized access, modification, and deletion.
+The Configuration Management process, remote log gathering, and SELinux MAC protects information obtained from intrusion-monitoring tools from unauthorized access, modification, and deletion.

 #### e